People walk outside of the Augusta Victoria hospital in East Jerusalem on September 9, 2018.

 JS: Does this also affect Palestinian Jerusalemites?

 WH: I don’t have as much experience with Palestinians living in Jerusalem when it comes to cancer care.
 In theory, they do have health insurance.
 At least one woman we interviewed lost her insurance access and was getting care within the [Palestinian] hospital in Beit Jala.
 I think in general there is more access compared to PA ID holders, but there was some literature a few years ago that compared outcomes between Palestinians in Jerusalem and Jewish Israelis in Jerusalem in terms of cancer survival, and there are inequalities.
 And probably even among Palestinian citizens of Israel.
-Especially when these studies are conducted by Israelis, the explanations for why these inequalities exist tend to focus more on behavioral cultural arguments—either like “oh, Muslims are fatalistic, so they are less likely to seek care,” or “there is a cultural taboo”—and it blames the victim for what are in fact systemic issues.
+Especially when these studies are conducted by Israelis, the explanations for why these inequalities exist tend to focus more on behavioral cultural arguments—either like “oh, Muslims are fatalistic, so they are less likely to seek care,” or “there is a cultural taboo”—and blame the victim for what are in fact systemic issues.
 Palestinians might not trust the health system or the intentions; there is a lot of wariness of what the Israeli medical establishment could do to Palestinian bodies.
 There are cases where, for example, with prisoners, organs are removed, and also the skin bank that Israel has—the largest skin bank—some of that skin is from the bodies of Palestinians killed or Palestinian prisoners.
 So there’s some mistrust.

 On the other hand, you also now have a growing proportion of Palestinian doctors working within the Israeli health system, so that might improve access, especially if they’re able to communicate more clearly.
 But I think in general they would have more access and access to specialized services.